 All year round you can expect sun and warm weather with an average temperature high of 30°C or 86°F.

-Nestled in the private 717-acre Bahia Principe Residential Complex and surrounded by the world class Robert Trent Jones II 27-hole championship Riviera Maya Golf Course, TAO Inspired Living is a natural sanctuary situated in the middle of the Yucatan Peninsula's Mayan jungle and surrounded by exuberant vegetation, caves, sacred natural rock pools and cenotes.
-A significant portion of the land undeveloped, so residents have breathing space and a strong relationship to the natural world, access to more than 120 acres of adjacent land with hiking and walking trails for all levels of ability.
+Nestled in the private 717-acre Bahia Principe Residential Complex and surrounded by the world class Robert Trent Jones II 27-hole championship Riviera Maya Golf Course, TAO Inspired Living is a natural sanctuary situated in the middle of the Yucatan Peninsula's Mayan jungle with exuberant vegetation, caves, sacred natural rock pools and cenotes.
+A significant portion of the land remains undeveloped, so residents have breathing space and a strong relationship to the natural world, and access to more than 120 acres of adjacent land with hiking and walking trails for all levels of ability.